eclipse-iceoryx/iceoryx/CONTRIBUTING.md

     *mynullptr = foo; // PRQA S 4242 # Short description why
 ```

-With a comment one line above (with the number after the warning number,next ’n’ lines are inclusive)
+With a comment one line above (with the number after the warning number, next ’n’ lines are inclusive)

 ```cpp
     // PRQA S 4242 1 # Short description why